FusionAuth/fusionauth-site/site/_posts/2020-05-20-building-protected-api-with-rails-and-jwt.md

 As a reminder, we're going to use a JWT to secure this API.
 While you can secure Rails APIs using [a variety of methods](https://edgeguides.rubyonrails.org/action_controller_overview.html#http-authentications), using a token has advantages.
 You can integrate with a number of identity providers that offer OAuth or SAML support, which allows you to leverage an existing robust identity management system to control API access.
 You can also embed additional metadata into a JWT, including attributes like roles.

 The first step to changing this API is to write tests.
-Let's modify the test provide a JWT and expect `:forbidden` HTTP statuses when the token doesn't meet our expectations.
+Let's modify the test to provide a JWT and expect `:forbidden` HTTP statuses when the token doesn't meet our expectations.

 ```ruby
 class MessagesTest < ActionDispatch::IntegrationTest